Eng-Muntadher/MAVault/README.md

 ## ✨ Current Features

-- ✅ Responsive homepage built with React, TypeScript, and Tailwind CSS
 - ✅ Project routing structure initialized with React Router
-- ✅ Responsive Explore page (still static)
-- ✅ Responsive Upload page with form validation + drag and drop support for image uploading (still static)
-- ✅ Responsive About page with detailed info about me and about this project
-- ✅ Responsive User Profile page (still static)
-- ✅ Responsive Profile Settings page (still static)
+- ✅ Full Static layout for all pages with states and basic interaction
-- ✅ Responsive Sign up and Sign in pages (still static)
+- ✅ Framer Motion animations for all pages
+- ✅ A fully functional command pallete with search, keyboard navigation and full page navigation

 ---